-Note: M = male, B = unable to bathe, W = unable to walk, G = unable to groom, D = unable to dress, T = unable to toilet, L = bowel incontinent, S = unable to transfer, U = urinary incontinent.
+Note: B = unable to bathe, D = unable to dress, G = unable to groom, L = bowel incontinent, M = male, S = unable to transfer, T = unable to toilet, U = urinary incontinent, W = unable to walk.

 [END EXHIBIT]

 It is informative to examine the rate of occurrence of the covariates after weighting.
 We expect that among patients with and without feeding disability, the rate of the covariates will be the same.
 Exhibit 16.4 shows the odds of various covariates co-occurring with “unable to eat.”
 When the sample was not weighted, these odds varied and were seldom 1 to 1.
 After the sample was weighted, the odds of all the co-occurring covariates were 1 to 1—they were all balanced.
 For example, before weighting, residents who were unable to eat were more likely to also have transfer disabilities than residents who were able to eat.
 The weighting procedure removed the differences in transfer disabilities.
 After weighting, both residents who were able to eat and those who were not had the same rate of transfer disabilities, yielding an odds ratio of 1 to 1.